MikaVainio/VarastoGUI/studentcard.md

 Building executables creates several files to `build` folder.
 The executable and necessary `dll` files can be found in the `dist` folder.
 Build settings can be found in a `.spec` file in the projects root directory.
 It is handy to give build commands without `--windwed` argument.
 Then you have Python console for debugging.
 When everything works as expected we can edit the `.spec` file and set `console=False` in the `EXE` part of the file.

 :warning: When using QT UI recources which are not precompiled into python file you must copy resources like ui or picture files manually into `dist` folder in the first build of your application.
-If you create modules they must reside in the libs folder of the virtual environment.
-Alfter 1st build you can edit the `.spec` file.
+If you create modules they must eithe reside in the libs folder of the virtual environment or you must add python modules into the `.spec` file.
+Alfter 1st build you can edit the created `.spec` file.
+When you have a `.spec` file you can build with command `PyInstaller studentipicture.spec` or what ever is your build specification file.

 | File and path| Purpose |
 |---|---|